divyake/DAA-lab-C-Cpp-projects/README.md

 # DAA-lab-C-Cpp-projects
-A repository for projects done unde DAA lab at our college
+A repository for projects done unde *Design and Analysis of Algorithms* lab at our college